 Those things should make you happy, right?
 But they are not useful.
 You’re not creating anything.
 You’re just consuming or doing something.
 And that’s great.

 Don’t get me wrong.
 I love to go on holiday, or go shopping sometimes.
 But to be honest, it’s not what gives meaning to life.

 What really makes me happy is when I’m useful.
 When I create something that others can use.
 Or even when I create something I can use.

-For the longest time, I found it difficult to explain the concept of usefulness and happiness.
-But when I recently ran into a quote by Ralph Waldo Emerson, the dots connected.
+For the longest time I found it difficult to explain the concept of usefulness and happiness.
+But when I recently ran into a quote by Ralph Waldo Emerson, the dots finally connected.